Brosna, County Kerry: Church and well

 A thatched church was built about 1800 in the grounds of the graveyard near the present church.

 The present church of "St Moling & St Carthage" was built in 1868 to designs by architect George Ashlin.
-This church is in gothic revival style, and built with sandstone rubble walls and limestone ashlar dressings.
+This church is in Gothic Revival style, and built with sandstone rubble walls and limestone ashlar dressings.
 The church is dedicated to Saint Moling, and was reputedly built from stone quarried from the lands in Knopoge, with local farmers bringing the stone to the site by horse and cart.
 Many of the stained glass windows were donated by parishioners.
 The design of the marble altar is attributed to Augustus Pugin.
 The marble altar rails are newer, and were donated by Denis Guiney in 1946, in memory of his parents Cornelius and Julia Guiney.
 Denis Guiney (1893–1967) was a native of Brosna, and had been a long-term operator of the Guineys and Clerys stores in Dublin.
 The church's stone presbytery was also built in the late 1860s.
 The presbytery was restored in 1998, and a restoration on the church itself was completed in 2010.

 Also close to Brosna, in the foothills of Sliabh Luachra, is a holy well associated with Saint Moling.
 The well is reputedly close to the spot where Saint Moling (c.614–697) was born.
 The well has been a place of pilgrimage over the years, with visits to the well traditionally occurring every Saturday in May.

+Sport

+The local Gaelic Athletic Association (GAA) club, Brosna GAA, is primarily a Gaelic football club.
+Established in 1888, the club participates in the North Kerry Senior Football Championship.
+The club won the 2014–15 All-Ireland Junior Club Football Championship.